Instant Curb Appeal by Adding Carriage Hardware

 I have always admired stately homes that have tons of curb appeal.
 I have always been drawn to old southern farm homes, partially the historic ones you see in Savannah and Charleston.
 When we were building our home I started assessing what it was that drew me to these home elevations.
 Of course, I love the old gas lamps, and the oversized haint blue sitting porches.
-I also noticed that the carriage hardware on shutters was something that I consistently gravitated to as well.
+I also noticed carriage hardware on shutters was something that I consistently gravitated to as well.
+Which is how I landed on getting some of that instant curb appeal by adding carriage hardware.

 This project was supper simple and only took about a half a day to install.
-As you can see you do not need any power tools or carpentry skills at all.
+As you can see you do not need any power tools or carpentry skills at all if you choose the glue on variety.
 In fact we did not even need a ladder to install the the upper windows, we just removed the screens and leaned out to affix the hardware on to the shutters.
 It was really that simple.
 The perfect weekend project where you get a designer upgrade but still have time to enjoy your weekend too.

 Pro Tip- If your shutters bow or are uneven, you may want to use blue painter’s tape to hold the brackets flush until the glue dries.
 Which takes approx. 30-40 minutes to dry, and 3-4 hours to cure.